IBM-Blockchain-Archive/marbles/docs/config_file.md

 - `cred_filename` - The name of the `Credential File` to use for your network.
 See the `Credential File` section for details.
 - `use_events` - When `true` it will use EventHub.js in the SDK to be notified when tx are committed to the ledger.
 When `false` it will wait/sleep for a block to be created.
 - `keep_alive_secs` - How often to periodically re-enroll in seconds.
 This keeps the gRPC connections alive.
-Recomended value is 120 seconds.
+Recommended value is 120 seconds.
 - `company` - The name of your marbles company.
 - `usernames` - The list of marbles owners that should be created on initial startup.
 - `port` - The port to use when hosting the marbles application.